postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-types.md

 When you call <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*>, it returns an <xref:Metalama.Framework.Advising.IClassIntroductionAdviceResult>.
 This interface derives from `IAdviser<INamedType>`, which has familiar extension methods like <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceMethod*>, <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceField*>, <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceProperty*> and so on.

-> [!INFO]
+> [!NOTE]
 > All programmatic techniques described in <xref:introducing-members> also work with introduced types through the `IAdviser<INamedType>` interface.

 ### Example: adding properties

 The following aspect copies the properties of the source object into the introduced `Builder` type.

-[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/IntroduceNestedClass.cs name="Introducing a nested class"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/IntroduceNestedClass_Members.cs name="Introducing a nested class"]

 ### Final example: the Builder pattern